charlesgwellem/mixedMessages/README.txt

-Below is a programme.
+This is my programme.
 Each time the greeting fuction is run, an individual gets greeted with three mixed messages, each of which is randomly selected.
 The first message is a randomly selected zodiac sign (options include Aquarius, Pisces, Aries and Taurus).
 Then follows an inspirational message and finally a nonsense message which consist of senseless words from a dialect I speak.